tarikh/newsletter_summary/README.md

     The tool will output progress messages to the console.
 Once finished, it will generate a markdown file named `ai_newsletter_summary_YYYYMMDD_to_YYYYMMDD_HHMM.md` in the project directory.
 The filename reflects the actual date range of the newsletters analyzed **and the time of the summary run**, so multiple runs in a day will not overwrite each other.
 Open this file to view your summarized report.

+    **Each topic in the summary now includes:**
+    - Key entities (organizations, people, products, etc.)
+    - Key event sentences (launches, announcements, etc.)
+    - Contextual snippets (summarized sentences)
+    - All of this is provided to the LLM for more informative and actionable summaries.

 ## Command-line Options

 You can modify the tool's behavior using these optional flags: